Argentina at the 2022 World Cup: who is in Lionel Scaloni's 26-man squad?

 Aston Villa's Martinez was Argentina's first-choice goalkeeper for much of their qualifying campaign and will likely retain his spot between the sticks in Qatar.

-Romero will be one of the first names on the team sheet following a run of impressive performances for Tottenham Hotspur, but the 24-year-old has missed a few games in recent weeks due to a hamstring injury.
+Romero would have been one of the first names on the team sheet following a run of impressive performances for Tottenham Hotspur, but the 24-year-old has missed a few games in recent weeks due to a hamstring injury.

-Paredes and De Paul will be crucial in midfield, but Argentina will miss the injured Giovani Lo Celso, who Scaloni said was "irreplaceable".
+Paredes and De Paul will be crucial in midfield but Argentina will miss the injured Giovani Lo Celso, whom Scaloni said was "irreplaceable".

-* Forwards: Paulo Dybala (AS Roma), Lionel Messi (Paris St Germain), Angel Di Maria (Juventus), Nicolas Gonzalez (Fiorentina), Joaquin Correa (Inter Milan), Lautaro Martinez (Inter Milan), Julian Alvarez (Manchester City)
+* Forwards: Paulo Dybala (AS Roma), Lionel Messi (Paris St Germain), Angel Di Maria (Juventus), Angel Correa (Atletico Madrid), Thiago Almada (Atlanta United), Lautaro Martinez (Inter Milan), Julian Alvarez (Manchester City).

 Messi will lead the line for Argentina as he seeks to add an elusive World Cup winner's medal to his list of accomplishments.
-Injured forward Dybala also made the cut, despite not playing for his club AS Roma since early October.
+Injured forward Dybala also made the cut.

 * Argentina will be without services of Lo Celso after the midfielder picked up a hamstring injury last month while playing for Villarreal.